isXander/EvergreenHUD/docs/develop-addons.md

 meaning that it's about to get a bit rough for Java users.

-We want the user to be able to decide what is displayed rather than our `"Sample Text"`, so lets add a setting!
+We want the user to be able to decide what is displayed rather than our `"Sample Text"`, so let's add a setting!

 _Kotlin_
 ```kotlin